Subhangi69/Nation-Informatics-Centre---DevOps--Node_js-App/README.md

 5. **Instance security groups and edited inbound rules**
    - Added port **8080** with custom IP range to access Jenkins from browser
    - Install node and zip in our ec2 machine
-6. **Create and configure Elastic Beanstalk application in aws for deploy our nodejs application.
+6. **Create and configure Elastic Beanstalk application in aws for deploy our nodejs application.**
 7. **Setup Jenkins with plugins**
-   - Then setup Credentials of access key of an IAM in **Jenkins → Credentials** **(Now Jenkins agent can securely and programmatically talk to AWS)**
+   - Then setup Credentials of access key of an IAM in **Jenkins → Credentials** -(Now Jenkins agent can securely and programmatically talk to AWS)
 8. **Job creation in Jenkins via Pipeline**
 9. **GitHub project link attached**
 10. **Build Now click lets trigger jenkis pipeline , pull latest code and run each stages**